Noncausal Page-Wootters circuits: Process matrices within a timeless formalism

 Hence our history states live on $ \HH_c \otimes \HH_S \otimes \HH_{S'}$.
 We assume that the clocks are initialized to time $0$ at the start of the protocol and show times $T_A,T_B, \dots T_N$ at the end.
-Then our history states can be expanded in the form:
+Then our history states can be expanded in the form

-Now we can formalize our requirements on the timeless state describing the protocol depicted in Figure \ref{Fig:Framework}.
+Now we can formalize our requirements on the timeless state describing the protocol depicted in Fig.~\ref{Fig:Framework}.
 As mentioned before all clocks and ancillas are initialized to the states $\ket{0}$ and, therefore, we can write:

 \begin{enumerate} \item[\bf S.1] $|\psi (0,0,\dots) \rangle = |\psi \rangle_S |0 \rangle_{S'}$, where $|0 \rangle_{S'} = |0\rangle_{A_1'}\otimes |0\rangle_{A_2'} \otimes \dots \otimes \ket{0}_{A_N'} $ is a fixed ancillary state and $|\psi\rangle_S$ is an arbitrary state of the system. \end{enumerate}